–Bassanio [to the gold casket]

 Yet made with a gracious and seasoned voice,

 Obscures the show of evil.
-In religion,

 What damnèd act does not become a blessing,